 Not only do your videos need to look good, but the content in them needs to be impactful and thought-out.
 Make sure to plan your video production content.
 For example, if you’re putting together a video to promote a sporting event, you won’t want to use the same approach that you would promote a retail store.

 A successful social media video production approach starts by outlining your goals.
 Do you want to educate your audience, drive traffic to your website or promote a particular product?
 Once you’ve established your goals, determine who your target audience is to help drive the script direction.
 Don’t rush the script as it is one of the most important parts of a strong video.

 Choose your background based on the type of video, who the audience is, and the overall purpose of the video.
 The two major background categories are real and fake.
-Real backgrounds are often outdoor locations, an office space, or a living room.
+Real backgrounds are often outdoor locations with natural light, an office space, or a living room.

-#3.
-Choose the Right Camera
+3. Not Choosing the Right Camera

-Another video tip is the right camera.
+Another professional video tip is using the right camera.
 The camera that you choose will undoubtedly impact the quality of your videos.
-Make sure that you have access to a good camera when shooting your videos, however, this doesn’t mean you need to invest in professional-grade equipment.
+Make sure that you have access to a good camera when shooting your videos, however, this doesn’t mean you need to invest in professional-grade camera equipment.
 Consider purchasing a camera such as a Canon G7X as it is affordable yet still yields high-quality results.

 - Key light